-The Special Session at the 28th SER was convened to track the progress of the AEC, lay out potential opportunities and challenges to its completion, and review how Singapore should best position itself in the regional bloc.
+The Special Session at the 28th SER was convened to track the progress of the AEC, lay out potential opportunities and challenges to its completion, and consider how Singapore should best position itself in the regional bloc.

-High Potential, but More Needs to be done
+High potential, but more needs to be done

 ASEAN is currently the fourth largest economy in the world after China, the United States, and India in terms of Purchasing Power Parity (PPP).
-ASEAN itself has committed to building an ASEAN Economic Community through the AEC 2015.
-As of end-2015, ASEAN has implemented over 90% of the measures (475 of 506) under the Blueprint.
+ASEAN has committed to building an ASEAN Economic Community by 2015.
+As of end-2015, ASEAN has implemented over 90 per cent of the measures (475 of 506) under the Blueprint.

-However, it was pointed out that headline commitments often do not match reality, with many of the agreed-upon initiatives not being implemented uniformly across ASEAN countries.
+However, it was pointed out that headline commitments are often not realised, with many agreed initiatives unevenly implemented across ASEAN countries.
 ASEAN countries are currently rated poorly in terms of Government Effectiveness, Regulatory Quality and Control of Corruption.
-Participants noted that an interest in economic integration is not uniformly shared by all.
+Participants noted that interest in economic integration is not uniformly shared by all.
 Ambiguities present in AEC policy documents also often lead to several competing interpretations, further undermining the effectiveness of the AEC.

-Problem: Increase in Non-Tariff Barriers and Other Tariffs
+Problem: Increase in non-tariff barriers and other tariffs

-There are several exceptions on trade allowed under existing agreements, such as for security and food safety.
-From import licensing procedures to packaging and quarantine requirements, there are several non-tariff barriers that still present an obstacle to free trade in the region.
+There are several exceptions allowed under existing agreements, such as for security and food safety.
+From import licensing procedures to packaging and quarantine requirements, there are several non-tariff barriers to free trade in the region.

 There has also been a rise in anti-dumping or countervailing duties, as seen from an increase in cases filed and notices sent to the World Trade Organization (WTO).
-Safeguard duties that are applied indiscriminately to all countries and levies have also increased in number.
+Safeguard duties that are applied indiscriminately to all countries and levies have also increased.

-Problem: Development Divides within ASEAN
+Problem: Development divides within ASEAN

-While ASEAN integration will help to provide economies of scale for relevant economies within ASEAN, a participant noted that there are large gulfs in development levels among the members of ASEAN.
-This might limit the range of production that their countries can engage in, limiting their options to lower-value industries.
-Many of the ASEAN member countries also do not use English as an official language, making interpreting and implementing the AEC's initiatives difficult.
+While ASEAN integration will help to provide economies of scale for several ASEAN member states, a participant noted that the large gaps in development levels limit the range of production that some countries can engage in, limiting their options to lower-value industries.
+Many ASEAN members also do not use English as an official language, making interpreting and implementing the AEC's initiatives even more difficult.

-ASEAN + X Will be the Dominant Model
+ASEAN + X Will be the dominant model

-Despite the issues mentioned prior, participants observed that several countries outside of ASEAN have expressed interest in negotiating with ASEAN as a bloc.
-Participants agreed that ASEAN will not follow the European Union (EU) model with dominant members of the bloc shaping policy, as to do so would weaken the value of ASEAN to many of the member countries.
+Despite the issues mentioned, participants observed that several countries outside of ASEAN have expressed interest in negotiating with ASEAN as a bloc.
+Participants agreed that ASEAN will not follow the European Union (EU) model with dominant members of the bloc shaping policy.

-Opportunity: Increasing Cost of Business in China
+Opportunity: Increasing cost of business in China

-There exists however, opportunities for the AEC.
-Many businesses appear to be moving certain operations out of China, due to rising costs and increasing diligence in tax collection, presenting an opportunity for member countries of the AEC, should they be sufficiently industrialised.
+The AEC does present opportunities for its members.
+Many businesses appear to be moving certain operations out of China, due to the rising costs and higher diligence in tax collection there, presenting an opportunity for AEC member states.

-Opportunity: Intra-ASEAN Trade is Intensifying
+Opportunity: Intra-ASEAN Trade is intensifying